David Icke: Reptoid humanoids

 Icke believes that an inter-dimensional race of reptilian beings called the Archons have hijacked the earth and are stopping humanity from realising its true potential.
-He claims they are the same beings as the Anunnaki, deities from the Babylonian creation myth the Enûma Eliš, and the fallen angels, or Watchers, who mated with human women in the Biblical apocrypha.
+He claims they are the same beings as the Anunnaki—deities from the Babylonian creation myth Enûma Eliš—and fallen angels—Watchers—who mated with human women in the Biblical apocrypha.

-He believes that a genetically modified human/Archon hybrid race of shape-shifting reptilians, known as the "Babylonian Brotherhood" or the Illuminati, manipulate global events to keep humans in constant fear, so the Archons can feed off the "negative energy" this creates.
-In The Biggest Secret, Icke identified the Brotherhood as descendants of reptilians from the constellation Draco, and said they live in caverns inside the earth.
+He believes that a genetically modified human/Archon hybrid race of shape-shifting reptilians, known as the "Babylonian Brotherhood" or the Illuminati, manipulate global events to keep humans in constant fear so that the Archons can feed off the "negative energy" this creates.
+In The Biggest Secret, Icke identified the Brotherhood as descendants of reptilians from the constellation Draco and said they live in caverns inside the earth.